 Audiences who have spent significant time with Korean content have developed new aesthetic expectations, new tolerances for cultural specificity, new willingness to engage with works that require subtitles and carry cultural reference that isn't explained.
 These are different audiences from the ones who hadn't had these experiences.
 The change is in the audiences, not just in the content.

 The global streaming platforms have both reflected and accelerated this shift.
-Netflix's investment in Korean content was initially a business decision and became something that changed the nature of the platform — the Korean productions now constitute a significant portion of the non-English content that draws global subscriptions, and the production values and narrative sophistication of the best Korean drama has shifted expectations for what non-English content can be.
+Netflix's investment in Korean content was initially a business decision and became something that changed the nature of the platform.
+The Korean productions now constitute a significant portion of the non-English content that draws global subscriptions, and the production values and narrative sophistication of the best Korean drama has shifted expectations for what non-English content can be.

 Parasite winning Best Picture in 2020 was a symptom, not a cause.
 It was the moment when the existing shift became undeniable within an institution that had been reluctant to acknowledge it.
 The shift preceded the Oscars by years and will continue after the Oscars' attention has moved on.